Our sea level is rising at an increased rate, and the primary cause is higher temperatures.

 Global average sea level rose by 0.18 centimetres per year from 1961 to 2003.
 The total rise from 1901 to 2010 was 19 centimetres, which is larger than the average rate during the previous 2000 years.

 Around Australia, and in the Great Barrier Reef, the fastest rates of sea level rise are in the north.

 Extreme sea level events (storm-driven waves and surge) also became about three times more frequent during the 20th century.

 The Intergovernmental Panel on Climate Change projects that global sea levels will rise by around 26 to 29 centimetres by 2030, and by around 47 to 62 centimetres by 2080.

 Sea level is important in determining the distribution of species and habitats, and affects foraging and breeding activities of many species.

 Over the past 100,000 years, sea levels have risen and fallen many times, shifting where reefs grow on the continental shelf.
 Sea levels on the Great Barrier Reef have already risen by approximately 3mm per year since 1991.

-Since 1959, records of variations in sea levels for Townsville, in north Queensland, show an average increase of 1.2mm per year.
-The rate of increase may be accelerating.
-Records of sea levels at Cape Ferguson near Townsville show an average increase of 2.9mm every year between 1991 and 2006.
+Since 1959, records of sea levels for Townsville, in north Queensland, show an average increase of 1.2mm per year.
+However, the rate of increase may be accelerating, with records of sea levels at Cape Ferguson near Townsville showing an average increase of 2.9mm every year between 1991 and 2006.